ansh1113/VLA-Optim/README.md

 ## Configure

-- `config/robot_links.yaml` — link spheres, self-collision pairs, static/environment
+- `config/robot_links.yaml`: link spheres, self-collision pairs, static/environment
   obstacles, acceleration limits, Cartesian workspace bounds, singularity thresholds.
 Every section is optional except `links`; see the comments in the file itself for the schema.
   Joint position/velocity/torque limits come straight from the URDF, no config needed.
-- `config/camera_extrinsics.yaml` — sensor-to-base transform from your own hand-eye
-  calibration.
-Shipped as identity — replace before trusting any obstacle position.
+- `config/camera_extrinsics.yaml`: sensor-to-base transform from your own hand-eye calibration.
+Shipped as identity, replace before trusting any obstacle position.

 ## Usage